josemotta/IoT.Hass.Farm/_tank/README.md

 The `tank node` should be powered locally and communicate through a wireless link, then both electrical power and wireless signal should be available at tank area.
 It is also expected that the existing wireless LAN should be connected to the Internet.

-The main specifications and features for the current `tank node` are listed below.
+The main specifications and features for the `tank node` are listed below.

 ### Raspberry Pi Zero W